Autumn-Internship/ChartR/README.md

 The primary topics we are interested in covering are crypto, stock exchange and country data.

   ### Country data ###
-  1) Organizing data in a sortable table
+  1) Organizing data as navigable sliders
   2) Available comparisons via Radar chart for multiple indices for union states
   3) Trend charts